 Hunters for the Hungry is a program of Tennessee Wildlife Federation, one of the largest and oldest nonprofits dedicated to conserving the state’s wildlife and natural resources.
 When hunters harvest a deer, they may donate it to Hunters for the Hungry at a participating processor.
 The venison is processed for free or at a reduced rate and then provided to area food banks or soup kitchens.
 One deer provides as many as 168 meals of venison.
 During the 2017 deer season, Hunters for the Hungry provided more than a half million meals of healthy, lean venison for hungry Tennesseans.

 Tennessee Wildlife Federation leads the conservation, sound management and wise use of Tennessee’s great outdoors.
 Since 1946, the Federation has led the development of the state’s wildlife policy, advanced landmark legislation on air and water quality and other conservation initiatives helped restore numerous species and introduced thousands of kids to the great outdoors.
 To learn more, visit tnwf.org.

-If you have questions about the Hunters For The Hungry Deer Processor Receives Knight Muzzleloader article, or about any of our products, please call us at 1-866-518-4181 or email us at firstname.lastname@example.org.
+If you have questions about the Hunters For The Hungry Deer Processor Receives Knight Muzzleloader article, or about any of our products, please email us at firstname.lastname@example.org.